aimms/how-to/Articles/510/opf.rst

 In this example, we will see how the problem of Optimal Power Flow (OPF) in a power system can be implemented and solved in AIMMS.
 In the following, we will first review the OPF problem, and then we will see its implementation in AIMMS.

-.. note:: For more information about the OPF problem modelling and data format used here, see authors' publication [#1]_ and/or MATPOWER's documentation [#2]_.
+.. note:: For more information about the OPF problem modelling and data format used here, see authors' publication [#1]_ and/or MATPOWER's documentation [#2]_ as well as a basic introduction if needed [#3]_.

 OPF problem
 --------------------------